 At the bottom of the Booking Request form, there is a field to collect Other Information from the customer.
 If you have specific information you need to collect (for example, when there is no suitable field on the Booking Request form), you can change the guidance to request this information.
 The guidance is displayed underneath the field on the Booking Request form, as shown in the following picture:

-Pointing your customers to the booking request form #
+Pointing your customers to the booking enquiry form #

 Once you have enabled your booking request form and clicked Save Changes, you need to ensure your customers can find the booking form.